jaykim92/EncourageBotJS/README.md

 * [Technologies Used](#technologies-used)

 ## Description
 This bot can be invited to your Discord server to send encouraging quotes and messages to its users.
-Encourage Bot has create, read, and delete capabilities, allowing all users to add, delete, and view a list of user-created quotes.
+Encourage Bot fetches an inspiring quote from an API when prompted.
+Encourage Bot also has create, read, and delete capabilities, allowing all users to add, delete, and view a list of user-created, custom quotes.
+A random custom message will appear when the bot sees any of the words "sad," "depress," "disappoint," and "upset."

 ## Usage
 **Setup**